Is Tuberculosis Curable? Treatment & Recovery Time

 While being treated for tuberculosis it is important to keep all scheduled follow up appointments with your doctor and healthcare team.
 This may involve monthly appointments to make sure the treatment is working and to evaluate for any side effects.

-5. Completing all exams as ordered by your doctor
+5. Completing all exams as requested

 6. Avoiding contact with other people